city96/ComfyUI_ExtraModels/README.md

 ### PixArt Sigma

-Currently only the early 256 and 512 checkpoints are released, out of which only the 512 is supported in this custom node pack.
+The Sigma models work just like the normal ones.
+Out of the released checkpoints, the 512 and 1024 one are supported.

-You can find the [512 checkpoint here](https://huggingface.co/PixArt-alpha/PixArt-Sigma/blob/main/PixArt-Sigma-XL-2-512-MS.pth).
+You can find the [1024 checkpoint here](https://huggingface.co/PixArt-alpha/PixArt-Sigma/blob/main/PixArt-Sigma-XL-2-1024-MS.pth).
 Place it in your models folder and select the appropriate type in the model loader / resolution selection node.

 > [!IMPORTANT]
 > Make sure to select an SDXL VAE for PixArt Sigma!